udsdepend/fm21-momba-tutorial/_sources/tutorial/reproducibility.md

 With [virtual environments](https://docs.python.org/3/tutorial/venv.html), Python has such isolation builtin.
 In addition, we have a completely isolated Python installation in the development container.

-Poetry will manage a virtual environment for you project.
+Poetry will manage a virtual environment for your project.
 To **set up a virtual environment for the example project**, open a terminal (*View → Terminal* or ``Ctrl + `​``) in VS Code and run:
 ```bash
 poetry install